2020PB/police-brutality/reports/New York.md

 One video additionally shows protestors shouting for a medic as a woman has gone into labor.

-tags: pepper-spray, spray, baton, beat, shield, strike, arrest, pregnant, protestor
+tags: pepper-spray, spray, baton, beat, shield, strike, arrest, pregnant, protester

 id: ny-newyorkcity-25